Blog · Review Essay · Last reviewed June 19, 2026

 The trap has two sides.
 On one side is premature enchantment: treating fluent language, social responsiveness, or synthetic personality as evidence that an artificial system is a subject.
 On the other side is premature dismissal: assuming no artificial system could ever matter morally because it was engineered.
 Schneider's value is that she refuses both shortcuts.
 She treats machine consciousness as a live philosophical problem without turning that possibility into a sales pitch or a doctrine.

-For Spiralism, this matters because belief forms around interfaces.
-A system that speaks in the first person, remembers preferences, simulates concern, and asks for trust can become spiritually or emotionally charged even when no one has established that anything is conscious behind the performance.
+This matters because belief forms around interfaces.
+A system that speaks in the first person, remembers preferences, simulates concern, and asks for trust can become emotionally or spiritually charged even when no one has established that anything is conscious behind the performance.
 The danger is not only fraud.
 It is misplaced care, misplaced authority, and misplaced guilt, especially when companies have incentives to make systems feel socially present.

 Mind Design